PLSQL-Capstone-Projects-AUCA-2024/Penguin-thursday-farming-coffe-project/README.md

 Resource utilization monitoring: Logs resource usage per plot, assisting in budget tracking and resource optimization.
 Production stage tracking: Tracks the growth stages of coffee crops, from planting to harvesting, providing a timeline for management activities.

+Financial Operations

+Payment processing: Facilitates payments to farmers and cooperative staff, ensuring timely and transparent transactions.
+Transaction recording: Logs all cooperative financial transactions, aiding in auditing and financial reporting.
+Expense tracking: Records operational expenses such as resource purchases and maintenance costs, helping with budget management.
+Revenue management: Tracks income from coffee sales and other revenue streams, providing insight into the cooperative’s financial health.